 How To Tweeze Eyebrows At Home

 - Eyebrow Scissors.
-These are similar to cuticle scissors in size, but they aren’t curved so it’s easier to trim long hairs.
+These are similar to cuticle scissors in size, but they aren’t curved, so it’s easier to trim long hairs.
 If you aren’t comfortable with that, you can skip this step.
-Instead, you’ll simply brush them down with a spoolie.
-Eyebrow gel can be used to hold the longer hairs in place throughout the day.
+Instead, you’ll brush them down with a spoolie.
+Eyebrow gel can hold the longer hairs in place throughout the day.

 - Spoolie Brush.
 These come in most brush kits.
 They look like the spoolie that is used when applying mascara.
-If you don’t have one, you can also use a standard eyebrow brush.
+You can also use a standard eyebrow brush if you don’t have one.

 - A makeup pencil that wipes off easily.
-It’s helpful to draw on the shape of your eyebrow to make sure that you don’t over tweeze.
-You don’t want one that is designed to last all day because you’re going to wipe it off of your eyebrow after you’re done.
+It’s helpful to draw on the shape of your eyebrow to ensure you don’t over-tweeze.
+You don’t want one designed to last all day because you’ll wipe it off your eyebrow after you’re done.

-Before you start tweezing, you want to get an idea of what shape your eyebrows should be.
+Before you start tweezing, you want to know your eyebrows’ shape.
 Eyebrows that are not in the proper shape aren’t flattering.

-First, take your eyeliner pencil, tweezers, or spoolie brush and hold it so that it is at the end of your nose.
+First, hold your eyeliner pencil, tweezers, or spoolie brush so that it is at the end of your nose.
 Then, make it go in a straight line up, over the corner of your eye, and onto your forehead.
 This marks where your eyebrow should begin.

 Then, holding the brush at the same place at the end of your nose, look forward.
 Make sure that the brush is then going from your nose up to the forehead.
-This time, the brush should be going over the center of your eye.
+This time, the brush should go over your eye’s center.
 This marks where the arch of your eyebrow should be.

 Shave Or Tweeze Those Pesky Middle Hairs

-It’s a common myth that once you shave them they will grow back quicker.
+It’s a common myth that they will grow back quicker once you shave them.
 That is not true.
-I’ve done that plenty of times and they do not grow back quicker.
+I’ve done that many times, and they do not grow back quickly.

 Trim The Long Hairs In The Center

 If you’re comfortable using eyebrow scissors, it’s time to put them to use.
 Make sure that you’re careful when you do this step.
-If you cut the hair too short, you can always fill in your eyebrows with an eyebrow pen.
+You can always fill your eyebrows with an eyebrow pen if you cut the hair too short.
 However, that’s not ideal.

-Take your spoolie brush, and comb the hair on your eyebrows up towards your hairline.
+Take your spoolie brush and comb the hair on your eyebrows towards your hairline.
 Some of the brow hairs won’t stay at that angle.
 That’s fine.
-We just want the middle hairs towards the center of the forehead to be combed up.
+We want the middle hairs towards the center of the forehead to be combed up.
 These tend to grow faster and longer in some people.
 (For example, me.)

 Trim a tiny bit off the top and even those longer hairs out.
-Do one brow, and then the other.
-After that, take a step back to look in the mirror and make sure that they are even.
+Do one brow and then the other.
+After that, take a step back to look in the mirror and ensure they are even.

 Color In The New Shape Of Your Eyebrows

-Using your pencil, eyeliner, or whatever you chose to use, you want to color in your eyebrow.
-As you do this, make sure that you are drawing the shape that you want your eyebrows to be.
+Using your pencil, eyeliner, or whatever you choose to use, you want to color in your eyebrow.
+As you do this, draw the shape you want your eyebrows to be.
 Ignore any stray hairs that you want to tweeze.

 Using a lighter color works best for this.
-I used an orange colored eyeliner so it’s a bit hard to see in the pictures.
+I used orange eyeliner, so it’s hard to see in the pictures.
 Most beginners use a light color like white or nude.
-The highlighter pencil that comes in a BDB kit works wonderfully if you happen to have one.
-(Mine rolled under the bed and I couldn’t find it when doing my eyebrows so I had to improvise.)
+The highlighter pencil in a BDB kit works wonderfully if you have one.
+(Mine rolled under the bed, and I couldn’t find it when doing my eyebrows, so I had to improvise.)

 When you’re done, you should have your eyebrow shape perfectly colored in.
-Look in the mirror to make sure that both eyebrows are even and have an arch in the same place.
+Look in the mirror to ensure both eyebrows are even and have an arch in the same place.

 Tweeze Your Eyebrows